exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/introduction.md

 }
 ```

-Types enclosed in namespaces can be accessed by prefixing the type name with the ubiquitous dot syntax.
+Types enclosed in namespaces can be accessed by prefixing the type name with the dot syntax.
 Alternatively, and more usually, you can place a `using` directive at the top of the file (or within a namespace) and type can be used without the prefix.

 ```csharp
 namespace MySpace